microsoftgraph/graphql-demo/README.md

 * Implement mutations
 * Enable passing arguments (like searching by name or filtering by id)
 * Add heuristics for $expand to reduce number of service calls made

+## Call to action
+We are looking for feedback from developers interested in integrating with Microsoft Graph via GraphQL.
+To share your thoughts and scenarios, please leave a comment on [UserVoice](https://officespdev.uservoice.com/forums/224641-feature-requests-and-feedback/suggestions/16819672-graphql-api-for-the-microsoft-graph).

 ## Copyright
  Copyright (c) 2017 Microsoft Corporation.